-- 1. La Crosse County will base all its land use decisions against this plan's goals, objectives, policies, and recommendations, including decisions on private development proposals, public investments, regulations, incentives, and other actions. - 2.
-La Crosse County can expect gradual change in the years to come.
+1. La Crosse County will base all its land use decisions against this plan's goals, objectives, policies, and recommendations, including decisions on private development proposals, public investments, regulations, incentives, and other actions.

+2. La Crosse County can expect gradual change in the years to come.
 Although this plan has described policies and actions for future implementation, it is impossible to predict the exact future condition of the county.
-As such, the goals, objectives, and actions should be monitored on a regular basis to maintain concurrence with changing conditions. - 3.
-The La Crosse County Comprehensive Plan may be amended at any time by the county board following the same statutory process to amend the plan as it originally followed when it was initially adopted (regardless of how minor the amendment or change is). - 4.
-To keep current with municipal actions, La Crosse County will update the La Crosse County Future Land Use Map at least annually.
-Municipalities amending or updating their local comprehensive plan should inform the county about these decisions and submit appropriate documentation to ensure consistency between the local and county plans. - 5.
-The plan should be evaluated at least every 5 years and updated at least every 10 years.
-Members of the county board, planning committees, and any other decision-making body should periodically review the plan and identify areas that might need to be updated. - 6.
-The Comprehensive Plan Steering Committee should reconvene five years after the initial adoption of the La Crosse County Comprehensive Plan, and every five years thereafter, to review the comprehensive plan and suggest any amendments to the La Crosse County Board.
-The review should consist of the following steps: - Solicit recommendations for amendments from the general public, using procedures described in the Public Participation Plan. - Review annual reports on the comprehensive plan, generated when updates to the Future Land Use Map are made. - · Review goals and objectives to ensure they are still relevant and reflect current community desires. - Review policies, programs, and implementation strategies to eliminate completed tasks and identify new approaches if appropriate.
+As such, the goals, objectives, and actions should be monitored on a regular basis to maintain concurrence with changing conditions.

+3. The La Crosse County Comprehensive Plan may be amended at any time by the county board following the same statutory process to amend the plan as it originally followed (in accordance with Wis.
+Stats.
+66.1001) when it was initially adopted, regardless of how minor the amendment or change is.

+4. To keep current with town/municipal actions, the County intends to consider amendments to the Future Land Use Map approximately every 24 months to address changing conditions and consider future land use map amendments proposed by town comprehensive plans.
+Municipalities amending or updating their local comprehensive plan should coordinate with the county on such decisions and submit appropriate documentation to ensure consistency between the local and county plans.
+Any town or county amendment must follow the procedure required by Wis.
+Stats.
+66.1001.

+5. The plan should be evaluated at least every 5 years and undergo a major update at least every 10 years.
+Members of the c ounty b oard, planning committees, and any other decision-making body should periodically review the plan and identify areas that might need to be updated.
+Changes to the goals, recommendations, and intent of the plan will require suitable public engagement.

+6. The Comprehensive Plan Steering Committee should reconvene 5 years after the initial adoption of the La Crosse County Comprehensive Plan, and every five years thereafter, to review the comprehensive plan and suggest any amendments to the La Crosse County Board.
+The review should consist of the following steps:

+- Solicit recommendations for amendments from the general public, using procedures described in the Public Participation Plan. - Review annual reports on the comprehensive plan, generated when updates to the Future Land Use Map are made. - Review goals and objectives to ensure they are still relevant and reflect current community desires. - Review policies, programs, and implementation strategies to eliminate completed tasks and identify new approaches if appropriate.
 Update Action Plan, as needed.